 Photography A Level is designed to enable you to explore both traditional and digital photography, you will learn both the technical and creative skills used in photography, whist also exploring other photographers work and the uses of contemporary lens based image making.

 Photography will make up one part of your study programme alongside tutorials and work experience.

 Due to the current COVID-19 situation and with health and safety of our students as a priority, we have redesigned this course to include a mixture of classroom-based and online learning.

 - Still life/natural world

-- Experimental imagery/darkroom techniques ART2 (40% Controlled Assignment) This allows the student to select a preferred task, issue, creative problem, written or visual stimulus and to apply the knowledge, understanding learnt during the year.
-Students are required to demonstrate skills that they have learned to produce within a set time frame, an appropriate outcome, which demonstrates their best achievement.
+ART2 - 40% controlled assignment: This allows you to select a preferred task, issue, creative problem, written or visual stimulus and to apply the knowlede and, understanding learned during the year.
+You are required to demonstrate skills learned, to produce within a set time frame, an appropriate outcome which demonstrates your best achievement.